• Skip to main content

 You can also look into a third-party podcast player like the Fusebox Player (formerly Smart Podcast Player) if you want to streamline the process.
 It’s $8 / month when paid annually.

-Submit Your RSS Feed To iTunes
+Submit Your RSS Feed To Apple Podcasts

 Keep in mind you’ll only have to do this step once after your upload your first episode.